H.R. 4980: Preventing Sex Trafficking and Strengthening Families Act of 2014

 SUBJECT : H.R.
 4980: Preventing Sex Trafficking and Strengthening Families Act of 2014

 PURPOSE : The “Preventing Sex Trafficking and Strengthening Families Act of 2014,” H.R.
-4980 Visit disclaimer page , was signed by the President on September 29, 2014.
+4980 (PDF) Visit disclaimer page , was signed by the President on September 29, 2014.
 This action transmittal provides a summary of the child support provisions in this law.

 Title III — Improving International Child Support Recovery